-In our kick-off, we learned Jenna and Drew weren’t thrilled about dark interfaces—they worried their app wouldn’t feel medical enough.
-Our clients spoke about the importance of familiarity, as most users choose to work with Project Decibel because they know their unique needs as music industry professionals are understood.
+In our kick-off, we learned Jenna wasn't thrilled about dark interfaces—she worried their app wouldn’t feel medical enough.
+Jenna spoke about the importance of familiarity, as most users choose to work with Project Decibel because they know their unique needs as music industry professionals are understood.

 To determine a competitive niche for PdB, we dove into domain research to evaluate the market trends and patterns.
 We examined Mimi Test, Listen Carefully, ACS, Sensaphonics, Musician Hearing Solutions, and Soundcheck Audiology and synthesized our research to determine their strengths and shortcomings.

 We found many competitors incorrectly balanced visual themes between the music and health industries, making them feel untrustworthy.
 Most competitors felt surprisingly outdated due to text-heavy pages, poor hierarchy, and stock photography—this excited me about potential differentiation for our client!
 To seek style inspiration and direction for our designs, we also examined many out of category products.
 Airbnb, Awair, Moodnotes, and Spotify were most inspirational to my design process.

 Music industry professionals’ hearing is directly tied to their professional value.
 PdB users must feel confident in our expertise and confidentiality.
 We emphasize approachability, so users can come to us without hesitation.